THE BEST WOMEN’S BIKE SHORTS 2023

 I’ve turned that feeling into very comfortable performance experiences on all sorts of rides.
 A short CX ride on very simple trails and roads.
 One hour commutes to and from the office where they felt as good on the way home as the way over.
 Three-hour MTB rides where I love the leg compression, the chamois comfort, the straps that work well, and the grippers that don’t budge.

 On the road (right, that’s what they’re intended for!), they’re super comfy on 3+ hour rides on good tarmac.
 I’ve worn them under leggings and on their own.
 I really like how the chamois feels relatively thin but does an excellent job of keeping all my lady parts happy.
 And I love the compression.
 The straps?
 They aren’t even noticeable.

 I feel really strong and attractive in these bibs.

 If I’m doing one of these longer rides in warmer weather on roads with some rough patches, however, I notice the effect of the thin padding in the front part of the chamois against my pubic bone.
 That appears to be the limit of the El Capitan’s otherwise wide range of comfort.

-Despite washing these bibs and hanging them to dry just like my others, after just a few washes the outer inch or so of the chamois began to pill where it comes in contact with my legs.
-You can see this in the photo above and it’s progressively gotten worse.
+Despite washing these bibs and hanging them to dry just like my others, after just a few washes, the outer inch or so of the chamois began to pill where it came in contact with my legs.
+You can see this in the photo above, and it’s progressively gotten worse.
 While I can’t feel the pilling when riding, I’m disappointed these bibs aren’t more durable.

 While sharing the same name as the bibs, I find the Women’s Ascent El Capitan Jersey (US$280) to be a very different experience and one I don’t care for.
 It also uses a very compressive material but has a wax paper feel to it.